TheOdinProject/curriculum/foundations/installations/prerequisites.md

 The answer to that question is: [well, not that many](https://onezero.medium.com/microsoft-failed-developers-and-now-it-has-a-plan-to-win-them-back-ecdafde5b20).
 One of the reasons is that Ruby (on Rails) and Node.js, popular backend technologies taught by The Odin Project and widely used in the larger web development community, are open source projects that explicitly *expect* to run on an open-source (UNIX-based) platform.
 And while Apple's operating systems have all included the XNU kernel, originally based on the [FreeBSD flavor of UNIX](https://www.freebsd.org/) since the transition from System 9 to Mac OS X in 2001, Microsoft has only recently committed to embracing open source and providing more support for the way people approach web development today.

+### WSL

 One of the biggest features added in Windows 10 was the Windows Subsystem for Linux (WSL), which is a Linux command line within Windows.
 Setting up a development environment inside WSL is not beginner friendly, though, which is why The Odin Project chooses **not** to recommend and/or support this approach.
 All instructions you encounter here will assume you're running either MacOS or Linux.
 Using WSL with these instructions may cause problems we are not able to help you resolve.
+If you feel you can contribute and support Windows at The Odin Project, please create a PR with Windows installation directions, and fixes for wherever the Windows commands might differ from Linux.
+You do not need to ask in the Discord if you can create a PR.

 We do have great support for Linux/MacOS if you get stuck, so please give it a shot!
 If you feel you can contribute and support Windows at The Odin Project, please create a PR with Windows installation directions, and fixes for wherever the Windows commands might differ from Linux.